JideOgunlana/transcendence/README.md

 ### Web
 (2) Use a Framework as backend.
-(1) Use a front-end famework or toolkit.
+(1) Use a front-end framework or toolkit.
 (1) Use a database for the backend.
 (2) Store the score of a tournament in the Blockchain.